 KRISTIN GROOS RICHMOND

 Prior to founding Revolution Foods, Kristin’s career spanned from education reform to corporate finance.
 She began her career on Wall Street as an investment banker at Citigroup.
 After spending four years in corporate finance, Kristin moved to Nairobi to co-found the Kenya Community Center for Learning (KCCL), one of the first special education schools in East Africa.
-Kristin led fundraising and development, operations and finance for KCCL and also taught physical education, geography and life skills.
-She remains an active board member of KCCL.
 Kristin also served as a Vice President at RISE, a nonprofit dedicated to recruiting and retaining quality teachers in public schools.
-While at RISE, Kristin helped schools serving low-income students implement strategies to locate, attract and retain the best and brightest teachers.
-She also played a large role in expanding the organization from the San Francisco Bay Area to Chicago and Los Angeles.
-Kristin was an Education Pioneers Fellow and has a BS from Boston College and an MBA from UC Berkeley where she serves on the Board of the Global Social Venture Competition.
+Kristin is an Aspen Pahara Fellow, an Education Pioneers Fellow and a Young Global Leader of the World Economic Forum.
+She is on the Board of Revolution Foods, Generate Capital, Food for Education in Kenya, and UC Berkeley’s Plant Futures Initiative.
+She has a BS from Boston College and a MBA from UC Berkeley.